 January 9, 2015

 I’ve often said that those of us doing the heavy lifting “in the middle” want and expect different from our superiors; but superiors operating under The Sociopathic Business Model™ do not feel the rules and laws apply to them and as a result we often let two corrupt entities negotiate on behalf the American citizens behind closed doors.
 Meaning even those in the Attorney General’s offices and in the FBI don’t always agree with what’s going on at higher level.

-Here’s an excellent example of one such case where Former FBI Special Agent K. Dee McCown forces accountability by writing an open letter to Attorney General Eric Holder.
-While I do not agree with Mr. McCown (a white male) thinking he’s entitled to speak on race in this country I do agree that Attorney General Eric Holder is part of the problem and not solution.
-Fraud should be Mr. McCown’s issue not race.
+Here’s an excellent example of one such case where Former FBI Special Agent KDM forces accountability by writing an open letter to Attorney General Eric Holder.
+While I do not agree with KDM (a white male) thinking he’s entitled to speak on race in this country I do agree that Attorney General Eric Holder is part of the problem and not the solution.
+Fraud should be KDM issue, not race.
 This is taken directly from PNN:

 College Station, Texas